capensisma/Herald/README.md

 #### On Client and Sever

 First define your courier.
 Don't worry to much about this when you getting started.
 Couriers are a lot like classes.
 You can add quite a lot of complex logic to them or keep them very simple and generic.
-In this example the courier will only send messages `onsite` (in app notifications).
+In this example the courier will only send messages `onsite` (in app notifications). `onsite` does not take any optional arguments we can just pass it an empty object.
 It also provides an optional pre-formatted message.

 ```js
 Herald.addCourier('newPost', {